 David, arms crossed tight, scowled.
 “No. They’re just friends.”

-What was so important about a girlfriend, anyway?
+What was so important about having a girlfriend, anyway?

 “If you can’t pay rent, you’re out,” said his mother.
 “And don’t think you can steal food from the fridge either.
-That’s how the real world works, kiddo.”
+This is how the real world works, kiddo.”

 “What happened to your last girlfriend?” asked his father.